costoffreedom/costoffreedom-book/book/affordances/self-sufficiency.md

 might need for any future achievement.</p>

 <p>In the end, setting a precise, high goal of freedom as a core
-preoccupation in my life as a starting point hasn't led me to more actual freedom (yet), but it obliges me to ask myself very often what is that I'm doing and why am I doing it.
+preoccupation in my life as a starting point hasn’t led me to more actual freedom (yet), but it obliges me to ask myself very often what is that I’m doing and why am I doing it.
 Answering those questions makes the commitment deeper and slowly creates the connections I need to live a life closer to my ideals, like a vow I made that forces me to be brave when I feel insecure about what I am doing, and making it